Stories

 Welcome the new hires to company-wide meetings or social events.

-Why not consider inviting new hires to one or two company-wide meetings so they can gain more of an insight into your teams, the company culture, and the work environment?
-If you’re already organizing any remote socials such as pub quizzes or team hangouts, there’s certainly nothing in the rulebook that says you can’t invite your new joiner along to meet the team in advance.
+Why not consider inviting new joiners to one or two company-wide meetings so they can gain more of an insight into your teams, the company culture and the work environment?
+If you’re already organising any remote socials such as pub quizzes, or team hangouts, there’s certainly nothing in the rulebook that says you can’t invite your new joiner along to meet the team in advance.

-All this effort will result in a more engaged new hire, who will organically tell others of their great experience and spread the word about your organization.
+All this effort will result in a more engaged new joiner who will organically tell others of their great experience and spread the word of your organisation.

 All stories